 A. Use a resource reference.
 It provides pooling and automatic enlistment.
 See Using EJB/Servlet JMS Resource References.
 In limited cases where wrappers are not sufficient, you can write your own pooling code.

-If the target destination is remote, then consider adding a local destination and messaging bridge to implement a store-and-forward high availability design.
+If the target destination is remote, consider adding a local destination and messaging bridge to implement a store-and-forward high availability design.
 See Using a Messaging Bridge.

 Another best practice is to use foreign JMS server definitions.
-Foreign JMS server definitions allow an application's JMS resources to be administratively changed and avoid the problem of hard coding URLs into application code.
+Foreign JMS server definitions allow an application's JMS resources to be administratively changed and avoid the problem of hard-coding URLs into application code.
 In addition, foreign JMS server definitions are required to enable resource references to reference remote JMS providers.
 See Using Foreign JMS Server Definitions.

 Q. How do I communicate with remote JMS providers from a client?